Maveyyl/SanityJS/README.md

 ### 3) Util functions
 Here is the list of available util functions, their name are self-explanatory.
 * string = toType( obj )
-	Will return a string containing the simple type of obj, won't work for numer and integer because it'll just return number
+	Will return a string containing the simple type of obj, won't work for floats and integers, it'll return "number" for both
 * boolean = isBoolean( obj )
 * boolean = isNumber( obj )
 * boolean = isInteger( obj )